 As Always, Collaboration is Key

-The absolute best-case scenario is that both Design Thinking and Agile work beautifully together and everyone is happy.
+The absolute best-case scenario is that both Design Thinking and Agile work beautifully together as a cross-functional team and everyone is happy.
 And that’s achievable!
 But, it does require work.

 Throughout the entire development process of a digital product, all parties involved have to have clear communication and the willingness to listen.
 From the Design Thinking side of things that means clearly stating the user’s problems and possible solutions while being open to any changes that naturally occur during the process.
 From the Agile perspective, the teams working on the actual product need to meet the expected requirements while also keeping in mind the end user’s experience.
 It’s not easy, but great things never are.